 Formula One is back: Six key talking points

-Vettel has dominated Formula One in 2013.
+Vettel has dominated Formula One but will he continue to in 2014?
 (Image: Supplied)

 While Sebastian Vettel may have demolished the field yesterday in practice for the Australian Grand Prix, there are still plenty of reasons to be pumped about the season ahead.